muePatrick/kickstart.nvim/README.md

   - [ripgrep](https://github.com/BurntSushi/ripgrep#installation) is required for multiple [telescope](https://github.com/nvim-telescope/telescope.nvim#suggested-dependencies) pickers.
 - See as well [Windows Installation](#Windows-Installation)

+### GitHub Copilot

+* Make sure your GitHub has Copilot enabled
+* run `:Copilot setup` to connect your GitHub account to the Copilot plugin

 ### Configuration And Extension

 * Inside of your fork, feel free to modify any file you like!
 It's your fork!